Jacksonville Journal

 The Jacksonville Journal was an afternoon newspaper in the Jacksonville, Florida area.
-It began publication as the Metropolis in 1887 before being renamed to The Florida Metropolis in the early 1900s and then to The Jacksonville Journal in 1922.
+It began publication as the Metropolis in 1887 before being renamed to The Florida Metropolis in the early 1900s and then to the Jacksonville Journal in 1922.
 It ceased publishing in 1988.

 History

 Early history

-The newspaper began publication as the Metropolis in 1887.
+The newspaper began publication as The Metropolis in 1887.
 Renamed The Florida Metropolis in the early 1900s, it was renamed the Jacksonville Journal in 1922 upon its purchase by John H. Perry.
 The Journal's new owner was known for his focus on the community and boosterism.
 Perry once proposed that the city change its name to 'Jackson' because the suffix '-ville' was belittling to a growing metropolis.

-The Journal was historically the weaker newspaper in its rivalry with the local morning newspaper (The Florida Times-Union) and published only Monday through Friday.
+The Journal was historically the weaker newspaper in its rivalry with the local morning newspaper, The Florida Times-Union, and published only Monday through Friday.

-The Journal branched out into local media outlets with a radio station and television station (both with the call letters WJHP).
-The television venture did not perform as well as expected because it was a UHF station (Channel 36) at a time when televisions required extra-cost converter boxes to access the station.
+The Journal branched out into local media outlets with a radio station—WJHP (1320 AM)—and television station.
+WJHP-TV, which operated from December 1953 to October 1957, did not perform as well as expected because it was an ultra high frequency station (channel 36) at a time when most televisions required extra-cost converter boxes to access the station.
+It shut down shortly after WFGA-TV started on channel 12 in the very high frequency (VHF) band.

 Period of growth

 Although it had a smaller circulation, the Journal had its moments in the 1960s.
 When President Kennedy was assassinated, the Journal set records for evening readership with its Extra editions that kept locals updated about the tragedy.
 More copies would have been printed if the presses were not struck.
 The Journal later scored a major coup when one of its photographers won a Pulitzer Prize in 1968.
 "The Kiss of Life" by Rocco Morabito depicted a city utility lineman reviving a colleague with mouth-to-mouth resuscitation atop a utility pole.

-The Journal was a plucky younger sister to the Times-Union during the '70s and '80s.
-The Journal pioneered a special supplement for youth called "Action."
+The Journal was a plucky younger sister to the Times-Union during the 1970s and 1980s.
+The Journal pioneered a special supplement for youth called "Action".
 The Journal, once known for including foil in its issues for cooking, made a tradition of printing on green paper for St. Patrick's Day.